 The Laboratory will be Bilingual with a Focus on Spanish

 The labs in this Spanish-speaking medical facility will operate as any other Spanish business in the United States with bilingual capabilities.
 If necessary, they will also be able to handle the needs of English-speaking patients when necessary.
-However, unlike most medical facilities, there won’t be any need for Spanish translations as all signage and staff will be speaking Spanish.
+However, unlike most medical facilities, there won’t be any need for Spanish translations as all signage and staff will speak Spanish.